Monmouth - Monlife

 The scheme looks to:

-• Provide a shared 3m path (with local narrowing’s where carriageway widths don’t allow full compliance).
+• Provide a shared 3m path (with localised narrowing where vegetation width doesn’t allow full compliance).

 The scheme looks to: